What Do Drama Therapists Treat?

 • Master's Degree: A Master’s degree in counseling or Master’s in psychology with a drama therapy emphasis is the standard requirement for professional practice.
 This two-year graduate-level program delves deeper into the theoretical and practical aspects of drama therapy, preparing individuals for licensure and advanced roles in the field.

 • Doctorate Degree: A doctorate degree in counseling or Ph.D./PsyD in psychology is the highest level of academic achievement in this field.
-While not always necessary for entry-level positions, a Ph.D. or Doctor of Psychology (Psy.D.) can open doors to leadership roles, research opportunities, and academic positions.
+While not always necessary for entry-level positions, a Ph.D. or Doctor of Psychology (Psy.D.) can open doors to leadership and academic positions.

 Step 2: Become Licensed & Certified as a Drama Therapist

-After completing the requisite education, the next crucial step is obtaining counseling licensure to practice drama therapy professionally.
+After completing a graduate degree, the next crucial step is obtaining counseling licensure to practice drama therapy professionally.
 The North American Drama Therapy Association also offers certifications in the field, including the Registered Drama Therapist (RDT) – a master’s-level certification for drama therapy.
-Alternatively, some may wish to opt for additional training under an NADTA Boad-Certified Trainer (BCT).
+Alternatively, some may wish to opt for additional training under an NADTA Board-Certified Trainer (BCT).

 Internship / Practicum Experience